RockyGracie/yahoo-weather-app/README.md

 # Weather Forecast APP

-## Application that shows the temperature in some default cities and allows you to search for the complete weather of whenever city you want.
+## Application that shows the temperature in some default cities and allows you to search for the complete weather of any city you want.

 ### 🛠 Techs